noahzeisberg/FyUTILS/README.md

 1. **Open Windows Terminal:**

    Launch the Windows Terminal application on your computer.
-You can find it in the Start menu or by searching for **“Windows Terminal”** in the search bar.
+You can find it in the Start menu or by searching for **"Windows Terminal"** in the search bar.

 2. **Access Settings:**

-   Click on the downward arrow icon located in the title bar or press `Ctrl` + `,` to open the Settings menu.
+   Click on the downward arrow icon located in the title bar or press `Ctrl + ,` to open the Settings menu.

 3. **Navigate to Profiles:**

-   In the Settings menu, select the **“Profiles”** tab on the left sidebar.
+   In the Settings menu, select the **"Profiles"** tab on the left sidebar.

 4. **Create a New Profile:**

-   Scroll down to the “Add a profile” section.
-Click on the **“Add”** button to create a new profile.
+   Scroll down to the "Add a profile" section.
+Click on the **"Add"** button to create a new profile.

 5. **Configure the New Profile:**

-   Change the name of the Profile to **“FyUTILS”** and the command line to `fyutils`.
+   Change the name of the Profile to **"FyUTILS"** and the command line to `fyutils`.

 6. **Save Changes:**

-   Once you have configured the new profile, click the **“Save”** button to apply the changes.
+   Once you have configured the new profile, click the **"Save"** button to apply the changes.

 7. **Close and Reopen Windows Terminal:**